ExchangeUnion/docs/Market Maker Guide.md

 getinfo -j #Send WETH/DAI to your raiden address
 ```

 The next step will have an automated option in future, but currently is not trivial: choose xud nodes to open channels with.
-Ideally these are nodes you expect to trade with regularly.
+Ideally, these are nodes you expect to trade with regularly.
 If you are unsure, you can open channels with our xud node hosted at xud1.exchangeunion.com, which is maintaining a good channel connectivity with other xud nodes in the OpenDEX Network. using the unified `openchannel` command:
 ```
 openchannel 02529a91d073dda641565ef7affccf035905f3d8c88191bdea83a35f37ccce5d64 btc 0.1
 ```